Wystanzeng/codingTest/README.md

 Video | VID | 3 @ $570 5 @ $900 9 @ $1530
 The following is example input and output.
 ### Input:
-Each order has a series of lines with each line containing the number of items followed by the submission format code An example input:
+Each orderDetail has a series of lines with each line containing the number of items followed by the submission format code An example input:
 ```
 10 IMG